 Finish off your day of Mexico City sightseeing at the National Museum of Art (MUNAL or Museo Nacional de Art).

 It houses the most important collection of Mexican art.
 From ancient relics to 20th and 21st century art from Mexico’s most famous artists, the stunning building is packed with must-see art.

-Of all the cultural activities in Mexico City, touring the National Museum of Art turned out to be one of our favorites.
+Of all the cultural activities in Mexico City we experienced, touring the National Museum of Art turned out to be one of our favorites.

 We enjoyed the rural landscapes, portraits and other artworks by Mexican painters little-known to foreign visitors.